China orders closure of US consulate in Chengdu

 "The Ministry of Foreign Affairs of China informed the US Embassy in China of its decision to withdraw its consent for the establishment and operation of the US Consulate General in Chengdu.

-"The current situation in China-US relations is not what China desires to see, and the US is responsible for all this," the statement said.
+"The current situation in China-US relations is not what China desires to see, and the US is responsible for all this."

+China also urged the US again to backtrack and "create the necessary conditions for bilateral relations to return to normal".

 READ: China says closure of Houston consulate has harmed relations, warns it must retaliate